 The Processing Cores

-Beneath the floor, the cores that render the behavioral topology hum at 60 beats per minute — the frequency of a resting human heartbeat.
-Whether this is coincidence or specification, the records do not say.
+Beneath the floor, the cores that render the behavioral topology hum at 72 beats per minute — the frequency of a resting human heartbeat.
+The engineers who installed them chose the rotation speed for thermal efficiency.
+The coincidence is noted in Renn’s personal log.
 The designers work above a pulse that matches their own.

 The Airlock